the-ocf/public-site/website/content/posts/2020-05-29--helm-to-cdk8s/index.md

 |mysqlRootPassword|✅ (variant-2) |✅ (variant-1)
 |not mysqlRootPassword|❌  (variant-3)|✅ (default)

-The logic in the template only had a simple 'if':
+Finally, the logic in the template only had a simple 'if':

 ```yaml
 {{- if .Values.mysqlAllowEmptyPassword }}